BriancaKnight/roman-numerals/README.md

 code: userArabic(100)
 Expected Result: "100"

+Test:It will separate numbers smaller than 3999
+Code: userArabic(100)
+Expected Result: Good Number

 Test: It will change the integer "1" to the letter "I".
 Code: userArabic(100)
 Expected Result: I00